27 tips to improve your canal fishing coaching

 Peg disturbance does need to be kept to a minimum and the disadvantage of putting fish in a keepnet is that excited pupils and curious parents will naturally wish to take a look at what’s in there.
-Lifting the net in and out is certainly not going to attract fish into the coaching area, rather it will tend to frighten them away so for that reason alone it’s not a good idea.
+Lifting the net in and out is certainly not going to attract fish into the coaching area, rather it will tend to frighten them away.
+So for that reason alone, keepnets aren't a good idea.

-Successful coaches are adaptable coaches who analyse their own successes and the area where they can continue to improve.
+Successful coaches are adaptable coaches who analyse their own successes and the areas where they can continue to improve.
 One such example given by Simon was that initially he used to start off by explaining rigs and plumbing the depth to someone who had never ever fished before.
-After a few outings he realised that he was teaching this stuff too early in the pupil’s angling journey, what a newcomer is primarily interested in is landing those all-important first fish.
+After a few outings he realised that he was teaching this stuff too early in the pupil’s angling journey.
+What a newcomer is primarily interested in is landing those all-important first fish.
 The technical detail can come later.

-If you ever have the chance to attend mottification, grab it with both hands.
+If you ever have the chance to attend a 'Mottification' session, grab it with both hands.
 I guarantee that you will pick up some new tips to make you an even better coach There is a useful video here which does cover some of the things I have highlighted in this article.